Our Essential Services

 Can You Exchange Your License for a New Zealand License?

 If you have a US or a European driver’s license, you can drive in New Zealand and easily exchange your license.
 A lot of countries have licensing systems similar to New Zealand.
-You can exchange your existing driver’s license if are from any of the following countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Luxembourg, Netherlands, Norway, Portugal, South Africa, South Korea, Spain, Sweden, Switzerland, United Kingdom, United States of America.
+You can exchange your driver’s license if you are from any of the following countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Luxembourg, the Netherlands, Norway, Portugal, South Africa, South Korea, Spain, Sweden, Switzerland, United Kingdom, or the United States of America.

 To convert your license, you will need to apply at a specialist overseas conversion site and provide the following documents:

 How to Get New Zealand’s Driving License